gstanden/orabuntu-lxc/README.md

 ~/Downloads/orabuntu-lxc-master/ubuntu-services-1.sh 6 7 5 orabuntu-lxc\.com stlns01

 "6 7" is the major and minor release version of the OEL Linux that you wish to use for building your LXC containers.
 Typical values would by "6 5" (for OEL 6.5) or "5 9" (for OEL 5.9).
-Choose the OEL 6.x or OEL 5.x release that you want.
+Choose the OEL 5.x, 6.x, 7.x release that you want.

 "5" is the number of cloned containers of that release of OEL to be created from the fully oracle-ready configured seed container.